anaismveras/Galleria_Saves_The_Planet/README.md

 - if a collision happens with trash Galleria gains trash(points) else if collision happens with Beach Goers Galleria loses trash(points)
 - Render that if Galleria has collision with trash, trash remove from canvas else if collsion with Beach Goer trash comes back to canvas
 - If Galleria picks up max amount of trash in selected time, game ends, trash and Beach Goers stop
-- User has the ability to press start again to play
+- User has the ability to press start Game button to play again to play

 ## Stretch Goals

--
--
--
--
+- Make the items for faster the less time on the timer
+- Have a noise sound for when the player steps on a BeachGoer or when they pick up trash